fastlane/fastlane/fastlane/docs/Circle.md

 # fastlane circle config

-To run fastlane on Circle as your CI, first create a `Gemfile` in the roof of your project with the following content
+To run fastlane on Circle as your CI, first create a `Gemfile` in the root of your project with the following content

 ```ruby
 source "https://rubygems.org"